mersedehSa/ExplanationCases/taxonomy.md

 <sup> <a id="3">[3]</a> : Hayes, Philip J., and D. Raj Reddy.
 "Steps toward graceful interaction in spoken and written man-machine communication."
 International Journal of Man-Machine Studies 19, no. 3 (1983): 231-284.s

+<sup> <a id="4">[4]</a>: Baresi, Luciano, and Mersedeh Sadeghi.
+"Fine-grained context-aware access control for smart devices."
+In 2018 8th International Conference on Computer Science and Information Technology (CSIT), pp. 55-61.
+IEEE, 2018.

+<sup> <a id="5">[5]</a> : SADEGHI, MERSEDEH.
+"A model-centered solution for taming the heterogeneity of smart devices."
+(2019).

+<sup> <a id="6">[6]</a>: Klös, Verena, Thomas Göthel, and Sabine Glesner.
+"Comprehensible and dependable self-learning self-adaptive systems."
+Journal of Systems Architecture 85 (2018): 28-42.

-<sup> <a id="4">[4]</a> : Došilović, Filip Karlo, Mario Brčić, and Nikica Hlupić.
+<sup> <a id="7">[7]</a> : Došilović, Filip Karlo, Mario Brčić, and Nikica Hlupić.
 "Explainable artificial intelligence: A survey."
 In 2018 41st International convention on information and communication technology, electronics and microelectronics (MIPRO), pp. 0210-0215.
 IEEE, 2018

-<sup> <a id="5">[5]</a> : Arrieta, Alejandro Barredo, Natalia Díaz-Rodríguez, Javier Del Ser, Adrien Bennetot, Siham Tabik, Alberto Barbado, Salvador García et al. "Explainable Artificial Intelligence (XAI): Concepts, taxonomies, opportunities and challenges toward responsible AI."
+<sup> <a id="8">[8]</a> : Arrieta, Alejandro Barredo, Natalia Díaz-Rodríguez, Javier Del Ser, Adrien Bennetot, Siham Tabik, Alberto Barbado, Salvador García et al. "Explainable Artificial Intelligence (XAI): Concepts, taxonomies, opportunities and challenges toward responsible AI."
 Information Fusion 58 (2020): 82-115

-<sup> <a id="6">[6]</a>: Klös, Verena, Thomas Göthel, and Sabine Glesner.
-"Comprehensible and dependable self-learning self-adaptive systems."
-Journal of Systems Architecture 85 (2018): 28-42.